ashleychea/ashleychea/README.md

 ***Top 5 Travel Destinations ✈️***:
 - Israel; I've always dreamed about getting baptized in the Jordan River
 - Japan; They're literally so ahead in technology I have to go and see it for myself
-- Sri Lanka; This country isn't spoken about a lot and that's the beauty in it, imo (in my opinion).
+- Seychelles; This country isn't spoken about a lot and that's the beauty in it, imo (in my opinion).
-- Fiji; I've been interested in this place since I was 10, so it's just a must
+- Papua New Guinea; I've been interested in this place since I was 10, so it's just a must
 - New Zealand; I hear everything is better down under and that it's really peaceful there

 ***Hobbies 🏋🏿‍♀️***: